Living statue: History

 The tableau vivant, or group of living statues, was a regular feature of medieval and Renaissance festivities and pageantry, such as royal entries by rulers into cities.
 Typically a group enacting a scene would be mounted on an elaborate stand decorated to look like a monument, placed on the route of the procession.

-In the early years of the 20th century, the German dancer Olga Desmond put on "Evenings of Beauty" (Schönheitsabende), in which she posed nude in imitation of classical works of art ("living pictures").
+By a quirk of English law, nudity on the stage was not permitted unless the performers remained motionless while the stage curtains were open.
+In the early years of the 20th century, performers took advantage of this exception to stage "plastic representations", as they were sometimes called, centring on nudity.
+The most persistent performer in this line was the German dancer Olga Desmond, who later put on "Evenings of Beauty" (Schönheitsabende) in Germany, in which she posed nude in imitation of classical works of art ("living pictures").
+The English tradition continued until the English law was changed in the 1960s.

 A living statue appeared in a scene of the 1945 French film Les enfants du paradis (Children of Paradise).
 The London-based artists Gilbert and George created living statues in the 1960s.

 Contemporary use

-Contemporary performances are commonly on-the-street busking, but may also be at events where the artist is paid.
+Contemporary performances are commonly on-the-street busking but may also be at events where the artist is paid.
 A living statue attraction, as a performance, is the artist's ability to stand motionless and occasionally come to life to comic or startling effect.
 These performers, also known as human statues, are often completely covered in paint, often gold or silver in colour.

 Australian artist Andrew Baines is known for his artworks using living people, often used to convey a social message.